aardvarkpepper/2025-07-12-Lab-2/README.md

 3. When might a retry mechanism be more effective than an immediate failure response?

 Where API calls are concerned, retry is often going to be better than immediate failure.
 There's any number of reasons why an API request may not be immediately met; natural lag, extra lag from heavy system use.
 No reason to shut things down because there's no immediate response.
-(Often the API call may remain pending for a while, possibly 30 seconds to a minute or more, but eventually it typically will be rejected)
+(Often the API call may remain pending for a while, possibly 30 seconds to a minute or more, but eventually it typically will be rejected.
+Possibly a 503 or 504 error, say.)

 There's exceptions though; bad request or not found are issues that can't be fixed with retry, and servers may limit requests so simply retrying may actually be counterproductive, using up a limited stock of daily API requests (or similar).